 A good CRM tool can help you track and analyze data when a certain product or service is most in demand.
 For example, gifting options are likely to be more in demand around the holidays even though people buy them in smaller quantities throughout the year.

 Tracking the demand can help you make the products available to customers when they need them the most.
-Moreover, having the right product in the market at the right time will not only ensure sales success but will also act as a driving force for your small business growth.
+Moreover, having the right product in the market at the right time will not only ensure sales success but will also act as a driving force for your growing business.

 How?
 Having the right inventory available at the right time ensures customer satisfaction.
 Happy customers may even spread the word in their social circles and bring you, new customers.